92 Creative and Cheap Wedding Favour Ideas

 Published date: 20th May 2020 | Author: Hollie Bond

-Treat your guests to a present to say thank you for their presence at your big day with one of these amazing wedding favour ideas.
+Treat your guests to a present to say thank you for their presence on your big day with one of these amazing wedding favour ideas.
+Favours for weddings don’t have to be a nightmare, so we’ve put together a list to help make your life a little bit easier.

 Wedding favours are a lovely touch to include at each place setting on your wedding reception tables.
 Not only can you use them to let your guests know how happy you are that they made the effort to celebrate with you, but they can also do double duty as ice-breakers, pretty décor or as a way of giving to a charity that means a lot to you.